andrewsingh/parallel-tsp/README.md

 Parallel Algorithms for the Traveling Salesperson Problem (15-418 Final Project)

 ## Testing an algorithm
-To test one of the algorithms, for example the sequential Held-Karp algorithm, compile the code.
+To test one of the algorithms, for example sequential Held-Karp, first compile the source code.
 ```
 g++ -o hkseq.out held_karp_seq.cpp
 ```